 Howdy all!
 Welcome to the Faulk Farmstead!
-My better half, Micky, and I are amateur farmers, living out our dream in the beautiful state of Washington!
+We are amateur farmers, living out our dream in the beautiful state of Washington!
 Thanks for joining us on the journey – and learning along with us!

 Why should you read the Faulk Farmstead?